Modules and Packages in Python with Examples

 import module1 import module1 import module1 import module1 print("This is test module")

 The problem in this approach is if a module is updated outside after loading it in our program, then the updated version of the module will not be available to our program.
 We can solve this problem by reloading modules explicitly based on our requirement wherever needed.
 We can reload by using the reload() function of the imp module.

 import module1 import module1 from imp import reload reload(module1) reload(module1) reload(module1) print("This is test module")

 In the above program module1 will be loaded 4 times in that 1 time by default and 3 times explicitly.
 The main advantage of explicit module reloading is we can ensure that updated versions are always available to our program.

 dir() function in Python:

 We can find members of a module by using the dir() function.
-For every module at the time of execution, Python interpreter will add some special properties automatically for internal use, example
+For every module at the time of execution, the Python interpreter will add some special properties automatically for internal use, for example

 This inbuilt function dir() helps us to list out all members, including those which are included by interpreter, of the current module or a specified module.